 The “tree” is at the trailhead to the Judd Memorial trail that leads to the Jackass Ginger waterfall.
 It’s just a short distance away from Mrs. Wilder’s old residence.

 Does the urban legend have any factual basis?

 After much research, I have deduced that it was completely made up.
 I scoured the Hawai‘i State Archives for murder references; I went to the Hawai‘i State Library to look through newspaper archives and even contacted the curator at the HPD Law Enforcement Museum for assistance.
 No murders exist on Nu‘uanu Pali Road or at Morgan’s Corner, except for the Wilder case.

-However, I did find this link: http://www.snopes.com/horrors/madmen/boyfriend.asp.
+However, I did find a blog post titled "The Boyfriend's Death" from Snopes.
 It has some interesting information and history regarding this common urban legend.